resolve109/study-aws-sa/aws-study-guide.md

   - More efficient than CloudWatch Container Insights or Systems Manager for centralized cluster management
   - Purpose-built for viewing and connecting to Kubernetes clusters across different environments
   - The most operationally efficient way to view all clusters and workloads from a central location
+- **Secrets Encryption**:
+  - Create a new AWS KMS key and enable Amazon EKS KMS secrets encryption on the EKS cluster
+  - This ensures all secrets stored in the Kubernetes etcd key-value store are encrypted at rest
+  - More secure than using the default EKS configuration without encryption
+  - Required when handling sensitive information in Kubernetes secrets
+  - Amazon EBS CSI driver add-ons do not address etcd secret encryption requirements

 ## Compute Services